myrthereuver/myrthereuver.github.io/_pages/about.md

 As a master's student I specialized in Natural Language Processing, Text Mining, and Machine Learning.
 I completed the Research Master's programme "Linguistics and Communication Sciences" (*cum laude*, *with Honours*) at Radboud University in Nijmegen and the MSc programme "Cognitive Science and Artificial Intelligence" (*with distinction*) at Tilburg University in Tilburg.
 You can download my full CV [here](/2021_CV_now.pdf).

 I completed two master thesis projects on NLP with clinical text at software company Topicus in Deventer.
 I was also a proud co-founder and editor-in-chief of Radboud's [student linguistics journal RU:ts](http://ruts-journal.ruhosting.nl/), an open-access journal where students are authors, reviewers, and the editorial board.
-I also completed Honours programmes on Text Mining and AI both during both my ReMA and my BA, and enjoy teaching - I was TA on Information Science during my MA and now a teacher of Programming in Python during my PhD.
+I enjoy teaching - I was TA on Information Science during my MA and now a teacher of Programming in Python during my PhD.
 <!--
 I completed a research internship at the Meertens Institute in Amsterdam on automatic classification of urban legends, and also completed two Honours programmes (a one-year one on AI in Healthcare during my ReMA, and a two-year one on Text Mining during my BA).
 I love teaching as well, and worked as a Teaching Assistant at Radboud, teaching the seminars for the bachelor course ["Information Science"](https://www.ru.nl/courseguides/arts/courses/ba/ibc/b1/let-ciwb158-ibc/).  -->